Victoria Beckham (album): Chart performance

 Victoria Beckham faced a chart battle during the album's release week with Kylie Minogue's eighth studio album Fever.
 Both singers had previously faced a battle in the singles' chart, when their singles were released on the same day.
 However, Beckham's album debuted at number ten on the UK Albums Chart on 13 October 2001, whilst Minogue's album topped the charts.
 Victoria Beckham charted for three weeks on the chart.
 By January 2020, the album had sold 54,000 copies overall in the United Kingdom.
 After the documentary Being Victoria Beckham aired in March 2002, the album re-entered the UK Albums Chart at number sixty-seven.
+After renewed interest in the album in January 2026, the album rose to the top 5 of the iTunes albums charts in the United Kingdom and Ireland.
+On 30 January 2026, the album peaked at number 38 on the UK Album Downloads Chart.